kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(3\) Include allowance for any time delays, in the execution of the procedures, that may reasonably be expected in service.

-\(i\) The accelerate-stop and landing distances prescribed in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.109   Accelerate-stop distance.|§25.109]] and 25.125, respectively, must be determined with all the airplane wheel brake assemblies at the fully worn limit of their allowable wear range.
+\(i\) The accelerate-stop and landing distances prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.109   Accelerate-stop distance.|§§25.109]] and 25.125, respectively, must be determined with all the airplane wheel brake assemblies at the fully worn limit of their allowable wear range.

 \[Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-38, 41 FR 55466, Dec.
 20, 1976; Amdt.
 25-92, 63 FR 8318, Feb.
 18, 1998\]